-The responsibility of the Communications Unit is to ensure efficient and effective internal and external communication to various stakeholder segments using relevant communications channels.
+The responsibilities of the Communications Unit is to ensure efficient and effective internal and external communication to various stakeholder segments using relevant communications channels.
 The Communications Unit is responsible for implementing a framework that ensures a standardised and effective communication plan.
-The framework which focuses on raising awareness and publicity of the SACU Strategic Plan in the Member States.
+The framework which focuses on raising awareness and publicity of the SACU Work Programme in the Member States.
 The Unit is further tasked with promoting the visibility of the SACU brand to ultimately position SACU as a leading economic driver in the region.
 The following are the responsibilities of the Communications Unit:

-- (a) Promote the image and integrity of SACU as an international organisation; - (b) Enhance teamwork and provide communications services support to other directorates with the Secretariat; - (c) Promote and drive the delivery of strategic objectives of the Organisation; - (d) Establish, direct and coordinate SACU Stakeholders Engagement internally and externally; - (e) Promote and ensure adherence and compliance to communications policies and procedures of the Secretariat; - (f) Identify and direct information dissemination as well as production of publications; - (g) Develop and implement the Communications related policies in line with the SACU Agreement, 2002.

-- (h) Create platform for SACU to create a legacy of sustainability in the community that we operate in; and - (i) Develop and implement the Communications and Publicity Strategy to raise publicity awareness and brand visibility of SACU.
+- (a) to promote the image and integrity of SACU as an international organisation; - (b) to enhance teamwork and provide communications services support to other directorates with the Secretariat: - (c) to promote and drive the delivery of strategic objectives of the Organisation; - (d) to establish, direct and coordinate SACU Stakeholders Engagement internally and externally; - (e) to promote and ensure adherence and compliance to communications policies and procedures of the Secretariat; - (f) to identify and direct information dissemination as well as production of publications; - (g) to develop and implement the Communications related policies in line with the SACU Agreement, 2002. - (h) to create platform for SACU to create a legacy of sustainability in the community that we operate in; and - (i) to develop and implement the Communications and Publicity Strategy to raise publicity awareness and brand visibility of SACU.